Visit the WorldCat Discovery Services support page for documentation, instructor-led courses, tutorials and office hours.

 The central index is an index of metadata for a wide range of databases, articles, e-books, and digital materials libraries provide to their users, including materials from well-known content providers and open access resources.
 The central index:

-- Represents more than 2,200 e-resource content collections from OCLC content partners such as EBSCO*, ProQuest, Gale, Springer and many others.
+- Represents 2,420 e-resource content collections from OCLC content partners such as EBSCO*, ProQuest, Gale, Springer and many others.

 - Includes databases of the former FirstSearch Base Package (Electronic Books, ArchiveGrid, ArticleFirst, CAMIO Catalog of Art Museum Images Online, OCLC FirstSearch Electronic Collections Online Abstract & Index, OAIster, PapersFirst, ProceedingsFirst, WorldCat Dissertations and Theses, ERIC, GPO Monthly Catalog and MEDLINE).
 These databases can be selected and searched individually.